jonathansick/padova/README.rst

 Credits
 -------

-- Padova provides data from the CMD web site, which is a produce of Leo Girardi and collaborators.
+- Padova provides data from the `CMD web site <http://stev.oapd.inaf.it/cgi-bin/cmd>`_, which is a product of Leo Girardi and collaborators.
-- Padova takes inspiration from `ezpadova`_ by Morgan Fouesneau.
+- Padova takes inspiration and incorporates code from `ezpadova`_ by Morgan Fouesneau.

 Info